How to select a GPS system to help track your fleet

 Additionally, consider a GPS tracking system with a high-speed, in-cab WiFi hotspot to connect drivers, applications, and devices while increasing productivity and lowering costs.
 The Samsara Vehicle Gateway license includes up to 500MB per month of WiFi data, enabling fleets to utilize connected software to improve productivity and customer service.

-Want additional information about how Samsara GPS tracking can help your fleet?
-Reach out for a free trial today to learn more about how Samsara can help your fleet be more sustainable, safe, and efficient.
+Want to learn more about how Samsara can help your fleet?
+Explore our GPS Tracking solution to see how we can help your fleet be more sustainable, safe, and efficient.